The Ultimate Group Travel Guide to Miami and the Beaches, Part 1

 Miami, Florida is one of the few destinations in the States that is perfect for a group trip year round.
 Forget about freezing temperatures in winter or dry, drought-like air in the summer.

 Yeah, Miami may have this little thing called “hurricane season,” but that’s why planning your group trip accordingly is so important!
 GOGO Charters is here to help you plan your next group trip in Miami with some useful tips and tricks.
-From group transportation services in Miami to top-rated hotels and picturesque attractions, we’ve compiled everything you need to know into this 3-part series about group travel in The 305.
+From bus rentals in Miami to top-rated hotels and picturesque attractions, we’ve compiled everything you need to know into this 3-part series about group travel in The 305.

 Why should groups visit Miami?